yasutakekazu/diaper/README.md

 # Diaper

-A modern bottom sheet component for Svelte5
+A advanced bottom sheet component for Svelte5

-Mobile only!

-## Demo

 See the [demo.](https://diaperbs.vercel.app)

-See the [code](https://github.com/devantic/diaper/tree/main/src/routes/examples) for the demo.

 ## Install